Tom101222/Adns-3050-Optical-Sensor/README.md

 Library and Eagle cad files for the Adns-3050 Sensor

 Overview

 The ADNS 3050 is an entry level gaming sensor with up to 2000cpi resolution.
-It uses 6 wires to communicate via SPI(including Power)
+It uses 6 wires to communicate via SPI(including Power) and can be used to create your own computer mouse in addition to other uses in robotics.

 Setup